-PS7 has served students in grades TK-8 in the Oak Park community since 2003.
-The program's overarching goal is to, in collaboration with its partners at Sacramento Charter High School (SCHS) and St. HOPE Public Schools (SHPS), offer an education pipeline from elementary school to college.
-PS7 serves a historically underserved community and for many years has had notably strong academic outcomes, particularly for African American and socio-economically disadvantaged student groups.
+SCHS has served students in grades 9-12 in the Oak Park community since 2003.
+The program's overarching goal is to, in collaboration with its partners at Public School 7 (PS7) and St. HOPE Public Schools (SHPS), offer an education pipeline from elementary school to college.
+SCHS serves a historically underserved community and, for many years, has had notably strong academic and post-secondary outcomes, particularly for African American and socio-economically disadvantaged (SED) student groups.

-PS7 describes its educational approach as focused on developing a strong commitment to academic achievement and work ethic.
-Their program includes a commitment to rigorous academic standards, character development, and extended learning time.
-PS7 operates a full-inclusion special education program, supported by the El Dorado Charter SELPA.
+SCHS describes its educational approach as focused on developing a strong commitment to academic achievement and work ethic.
+Its program includes a commitment to rigorous academic standards, character development, college preparation, and extended learning time.
+SCHS operates a full-inclusion special education program supported by the El Dorado Charter SELPA.

-Overall, the design and description of the educational program at PS7 are sound and meet renewal criteria.
+Overall, the design and description of the educational program at SCHS are sound and meet renewal criteria.
 However, triangulating among the educational program described in the petition, observations made during charter oversight in the 2023-24 school year, and available public data, it is clear that there are some gaps between the program as described and the implementation.
-This is a normal phenomenon-the acknowledgment of which should not detract from past successes but rather be addressed in the spirit of ongoing, continuous improvement.
+This is a normal phenomenon, the acknowledgment of which should not detract from past successes but rather should be addressed in the spirit of ongoing, continuous improvement.
 These items are discussed in the section below.

-2. Are the petitioners demonstrably unlikely to successfully implement the program outlined in the petition?
+2. Are the petitioners demonstrably unlikely to successfully implement the program set forth in the petition?
 NOT WITH ACTION PLAN / CONDITIONS